DataDog/hiring-engineers/answers.md

 ```

 You can visit my API dashboard with Infrastructure and APM here: https://p.datadoghq.com/sb/ee2as39v7pgo65cy-72e87b22b2b989a105269df944cd03cd
 I tried to pause it so the APM stats would remain.
+So you may need to go back in time to get dashboard data showing up as I most likely have turned off my vagrant.
+There should be data from Monday March 15th between 8:20PM and 8:30PM Mountain Time for both APM and Infrastructure.

 I've always viewed services as the building blocks for the archtiechting of computing infrastructure.
 That could mean the actual compute instances of a cloud deployment in the terms of a microservices something like a Kubernetes deployment.
 Whereas resources are the individual actions of the service such as a GET or POST request.